preritdas/working-hours-cli/README.md

 Exports the provided month's tasks in PDF and CSV formats.
 The file is automatically stored in your current directory; i.e. where your terminal/shell is navigated upon executing the command.

+Automatically generates an appendix of deliverables that were too long to be fully displayed in the list of tasks.
+If links were detected, they're  automatically shortened using bitly.
+Shortened links are then displayed in the appendix.

 The required `monthyear` parameter takes the format "7-2022" where  7 is July and 2022 is the year.

 A sample generated PDF is displayed below.